-- ► COPD has an estimated prevalence in U.S. adults of 13.9% and obstructive sleep apnea (OSA), a sleep disorder hallmarked by repeated episodes of upper airway closure, affects 9% to 26% of the U.S. adult population. at 15.0 cm. and 15.0 cm. adult population. at 15.0 cm. and 15.0 cm. and 15.0 cm. at 15.0 - ► The term "overlap syndrome" has been used to describe the association of both conditions in a single patient.
+- ► COPD has an estimated prevalence in U.S. adults of 13.9% and obstructive sleep apnea (OSA), a sleep disorder hallmarked by repeated episodes of upper airway closure, affects 9% to 26% of the U.S. adult population. at 15.0 cm. adult population. - ► The term "overlap syndrome" has been used to describe the association of both conditions in a single patient.
 86 Patients with overlap syndrome have a worse prognosis compared with COPD or OSA.
 During sleep, patients with both COPD and OSA suffer more frequent episodes of oxygen desaturation and have more total sleep time with hypoxemia and hypercapnia than OSA patients without COPD.
-87 - ► The apneic events in patients with combined OSA and COPD have more profound hypoxemia and more cardiac arrhythmias.
-Additionally, patients with combined COPD and OSA are more likely to develop daytime pulmonary hypertension than patients with just OSA or COPD alone.
+87 - ► The apneic events in patients with combined OSA and COPD have more profound hypoxemia and more cardiac arrhythmias.88 Additionally, patients with combined COPD and OSA are more likely to develop daytime pulmonary hypertension^{89,90} than patients with just OSA or COPD alone.